jushii/jushii.github.io/content/posts/async-fsm-unitask.md

 }
 ```

 The `IState` interface contains the blueprint of our state.
 States know which state machine they belong to and they'll use that reference to request state transitions.
-The `OnEnter` and `OnExit` methods will return an `UniTask` struct which makes them awaitable.
-Keep in mind that their implementations will require the `async` keyword.
+The `OnEnter` and `OnExit` methods will both return `UniTask` struct which makes them awaitable.

 The `SetOptions` method will be called each time we do a state transition.
 The state machine supports states with and without options.